Dangoware/confetti-box/README.md

 - Fast (enough), runs just fine on a Raspberry Pi
 - Simple API for interfacing with it programmatically
-- No database setup required, uses self-contained in memory database serialized to a small file.
+- No database setup required, uses self-contained in memory database serialized to a small, LZ4 compressed file.

 ### Planned
 - Chunked uploads
 - Theming
-- Database serialization compression
 - More mochi

 ## Screenshot